Kedhareswer/thesisflow-ai/docs/tokens.md

 - Token quotas are tracked per user with monthly limits only.
 - All deductions/refunds are performed atomically inside Postgres functions (RPC), eliminating race conditions.
 - Operations are idempotent when a stable `Idempotency-Key` is provided.
-- Server routes authenticate via a centralized `requireAuth` helper that accepts Bearer header, query token, or Supabase cookies.
+- Server routes authenticate via a centralized `requireAuth` helper that accepts Bearer xxxxx, query token, or Supabase cookies.

 ## Database Objects (public)